SalK91/convex_optimization/docs/convex/15_convexfunctions.md

 f(\mathbb{E}[X]) \le \mathbb{E}[f(X)]~.
 $$

+> the function value at the mean is always less than or equal to the mean of function values.

 This is Jensen’s inequality.
 It generalises the definition of convexity from two-point averages to arbitrary expectations.
 As a special case, for scalars $x_1,\dots,x_n$ and weights $\theta_i \ge 0$ with $\sum_i \theta_i = 1$,
 $$
 f\!\left(\sum_i \theta_i x_i\right)